 Add Facebook to your Kred profile and get your friends to register too.
 Then we can give Influence Points for your interactions on their wall, and you will receive more Kred!

-Influence Points from NFT (Non-fungible Tokens) Actions
+Influence Points from NFT (Non-Fungible Token) and Blockchain Actions

 Influence Scoring Distribution